NaturailyShopify/Naturaily-netlify/_posts/2019-05-20-skip-sentry-slack-notifications-unless-a-specific-count-of-retries-in-sidekiq.md

 end
 ```

-We want to delay some specific network/api errors, so let’s define an array that contains some of them
+We want to delay some specific network/api errors, so let’s define an array that contains some of them.

 ```ruby
 SILENT_RETRY_ERRORS = [